junwatu/sentiment-analysis-griddb/blog/README.md

 }
 ```

-The API route to insert data in GridDB Cloud is:
+The API route used to insert data in GridDB Cloud is:

  ```typescript
  `${GRIDDB_WEB_API_URL}/containers/sentiments/rows`
 ```

-Using the HTTP PUT method, the data can be easily inserted into the database.
+and by using the HTTP PUT method, the data can be easily inserted into the database.

 ### Query All Data